The menhirs of Sardinia and the cult of the ancestors

 Pranu Muttedu of Goni: the menhirs of Sardinia and funerary cults

-Also in Pranu Muttedu in Goni, the people of the Ozieri culture created an enormous open-air spiritual centre with numerous proto-anthropomorphic menhirs (3200-2800 BC)8.
-The monoliths were distributed in various ways: not only in rows with an east-west alignment, but also in groups of two or three, but especially near some monumental tombs.
-The burials consisted of lithic cysts or carved out of erratic boulders, and were accessed through entrances with orthostats or by crossing dromos corridors.
-Then, the burial chambers were enclosed within megalithic circles, called peristaliths, and finally accompanied by some sixty menhirs.
+At the Pranu Muttedu in Goni, people from the Ozieri culture created a magnificent open-air spiritual centre with numerous proto-anthropomorphic menhirs (3200-2800 BC)9.
+They distributed the monoliths in various ways: in rows aligned east-west; in groups of two or three; and, most notably, near monumental tombs.
+Burials consisted of stone cists or were carved out of erratic boulders.
+The entrances featured orthostats or dromos corridors.
+A megalithic circles, known as peristalithes, enclosed the burial chambers.

-The tombs of Pranu Muttedu necropolis reveal a fundamental aspect of anthropomorphic megalithism in Sardinia, namely that the monoliths were in some way connected to the funerary sphere and related rites of passage.
-It was assumed that the burials housed some illustrious members of the community9, perhaps those same ancestors to whom the cult of the stone figures was addressed.
-Deified warriors, then, as seems to be confirmed by the rich grave goods found in Tomb V, which include obsidian weapons and fragments of a silver necklace.
+The tombs of Pranu Muttedu necropolis reveal a fundamental aspect of anthropomorphic megalithism in Sardinia: the monoliths were somehow an expression of the funerary sphere.
+It has been hypothesised that these burials contained the remains of distinguished community members10, possibly those same ancestors to whom the cult of the standing stones was dedicated.
+These corresponded to deified warriors, as suggested by the rich grave goods found in Tomb V, including obsidian weapons and fragments of a silver necklace.

 Statue-menhirs of Sardinia and the image of the upturned